fstab50/stslib/docs/FAQ.rst

     method will ensure you receive *only* valid credentials (the method returns None for expired credentials).
-You may use this method when generating temporary credentials for any length of time; however, it is especially useful when generating long-lived credentials that are auto-refreshed because is it prevents application code from "polling" ``stsAval`` to see if new credentials have been generated.
+You may use this method when generating temporary credentials for any length of time; however, it is especially useful when generating long-lived credentials that are auto-refreshed because is it prevents application code from "polling" ``stslib`` to see if new credentials have been generated.

         -  use ``current_credentials`` method